liuchunchi/nasr-architecture/draft-liu-nasr-architecture.md

 # Roles {#roles}

 The existing roles from RATS Architecture document {{RFC9344}} applies.

+Attester: A role inherits the attester in RATS, performed by an entity which can be physical device or function. attester can produce evidence and update path evidence with attestation result/raw evidence/proof of transit.

+    Produces: Evidence

 New role(s) are defined below.

 Orchestrator: A role performed by an entity (typically a controller or a special device) that receives a Path Request from the Relying Party, send unfilled Path Evidence (PE) inquiry to Attesters, collects Path Attestation Result (PAR) from the Verifier, and send PAR back to the Relying Party.